How to avoid your messages being marked as spam

 Trying To Trick Spam Filters

 Don’t try to “hide” content that is already known as being “spammy“.
-Changing the spelling of words, adding dots b.e.t.w.e.e.n letters, using all CAPS, sounding like a carnival barker, promising instant wealth, are all going to get your messages sent to the spam folder.
+Changing the spelling of words, adding dots b.e.t.w.e.e.n letters, using all CAPS, sounding like a carnival barker, promising instant wealth, using too many exclamation points are all going to get your messages sent to the spam folder.

 Overwhelming Your Readers